snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

  Working on implementing password reset for both driver and rider where a OTP will be sent to email.

  Looking to implement email notiications for driver when rider accepts/rejects the ride.

+ Working on validations, Implementing new screen for password reset.